This page specifies the processing and distribution of a draft for CENELEC Enquiry.

-1.7 Immediately after expiry of the time period, CCMC dispatches the draft EN (prEN) in the available language versions (together with the assessment(s) of the New Approach Consultant(s), where appropriate) to the CENELEC National Committees, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the Technical Body Chair and Secretary.
+1.7 Immediately after expiry of the time period, CCMC dispatches the draft EN (prEN) in the available language versions (together with the assessment(s) of the HAS Consultant(s), where appropriate) to the CENELEC National Committees, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the Technical Body Chair and Secretary.
 This is done on a weekly basis.

 CCMC ensures that a corresponding ballot is open on the CENELEC electronic voting system.
 Late incoming translations to CCMC are circulated at the next available opportunity.